Former fighter pilot to be first Canadian to fly to the moon

 "All of our leadership ... all of those have added up to this moment where a Canadian is going to the moon with our international partnership and it is glorious," Hansen said after his selection.

-Canada has had a few astronauts who have flown into space, including retired astronaut Chris Hadfield - the first Canadian to perform a spacewalk - but none have traveled beyond earth's orbit.
+Canada has had a few astronauts who have flown into space, including retired astronaut Chris Hadfield - the first Canadian to perform a spacewalk - but none have travelled beyond earth's orbit.

 The crew members were announced by NASA and the Canadian Space Agency at an event near NASA's Johnson Space Center in Houston.